MicrosoftDocs/defender-docs/defender-endpoint/mdav-scan-best-practices.md

 ## Protection efficiency and performance impact

 Protection and system resource usage entails tradeoffs.
 Device performance is highly dependent on the customers’ environment.
 It is quite natural that running a full scan on a device with lots of complex content would lead to an increased time to completion.
-Here is a list of scenarios where we’ve made decisions to use more system resources to increase our protection efficiency.
+The following table summarizes scenarios where we’ve made decisions to use more system resources to increase our protection efficiency.

 | Setting | Default | Details |
 |--|--|--|